Skip to main content

 Caviar

-Red and black caviar are traditional Russian delicacies.
-Black sturgeon caviar (beluga, osetra, sevruga) from Caspian Sea is most expensive.
-Red salmon caviar more affordable.
-Served on blini with butter or sour cream.
-Symbol of Russian luxury.
+Both red and black caviar are old Russian delicacies.
+Black sturgeon caviar from the Caspian Sea, beluga, osetra and sevruga, costs the most; red salmon caviar is far cheaper.
+Either way it's eaten on blini with butter or sour cream, and it still reads as Russian luxury.

 Beef Stroganoff